 Arizona and Connecticut outline exactly when a prosecutor is authorized to file a nolle prosequi.
 In Connecticut, the filing of nolle prosequi without defendant’s consent is limited by state statute unless a material witness has died, disappeared, or become disabled or where material evidence has disappeared or been destroyed.
 Alternatively, Arizona only allows prosecutors to offer a nolle prosequi in consideration of the accused becoming a witness for the state.

-E. Impact of Judicial Oversight (or lack thereof) on Criminal Justice
+E. Impact of Judicial Oversight (or Lack Thereof) [BBS 2.3.1 – capitalization of titles] on Criminal Justice

 Modern experts are currently debating whether the nolle prosequi is a tool that should be used to lower the extremely high rate of incarceration in America.

-In Massachusetts, the courts recently had to decide the amount of autonomy prosecutors are allowed when attempting to use the nolle prosequi to address mass incarceration.
+In Massachusetts for example [RB 14.1], the courts recently had to decide the amount of autonomy prosecutors are allowed when attempting to use the nolle prosequi to address mass incarceration.
 During a “Straight Pride Parade” in Boston, several protestors were arrested and the local District Attorney, Rachel Rollins, sought to have the non-violent offender’s cases dismissed through a nolle prosequi.
-The trial judge denied the Commonwealth’s nolle prosequi on the charge of disorderly conduct against the defendant.
+The trial judge denied the Commonwealth’s nolle prosequi on the defendant’s charge of disorderly conduct[RB 14.1].
 The Massachusetts Supreme Judicial Court found that the trial judge had no authority to deny the prosecutor’s nolle prosequi.
 The court contemplated that curtailment of the power to nolle prosequi may be allowed in “instances of scandalous abuse of authority,” of which this was not one.

 III.
 Analysis

 Every variation of state approaches to judicial power over the prosecutor’s discretion to enter a nolle prosequi comes with unique shortcomings and benefits.
-No approach is perfect and experts can disagree about how to properly balance the nolle prosequi’s power to respect the exclusive domain of the Executive Branch, the Judicial Branch, and the Grand Jury.
-Analyzing the pros and cons of each approach, however, reveals an optimal balance between the executive branches discretion and judicial branches concern for defendants’ constitutional protections.
+No approach is perfect and experts can disagree about how to properly balance the nolle prosequi’s power to respect the exclusive domains [RB 14.1] of the executive branch, the judicial branch, and the grand jury.
+Analyzing the pros and cons of each approach, however, reveals an optimal balance between the executive branches’ [BBS 7.4] discretion and judicial branches’ [BBS 7.4] concern for defendants’ constitutional rights [RB 14.1].

 A. Limiting Judicial Oversight Allows Prosecutors to Act as Elected Servants

 States that have given their prosecutors autonomy to nolle prosequi with limited judicial oversight correctly allow their prosecutors to act as elected representatives.
 One problem to this approach is that it may make trial judges unwilling to investigate the reasons behind a nolle prosequi.
-This could potentially lead to undiscovered corruption or accidental infringement on defendant’s rights.
-Another obstacle is that courts utilizing this approach tend to be unwilling to discuss or define corrupt or scandalous behavior, which may leave trial judges unable to recognize abuses of authority when they see it.
+This could potentially lead to undiscovered corruption or accidental infringement on defendants’ [BBS 7.4] rights.
+Further, [RB 14.1] courts utilizing this approach tend to be unwilling to discuss or define corrupt or scandalous behavior, which may leave trial judges unable to recognize abuses of authority when they see it.
 A final problem to this approach for states that do not require the prosecutor to state their reasoning on the record is that voters will be unable to make informed decisions based on the prosecutor’s nolle prosequi usage.

-Sta tes that have given judges the ability to curtail the prosecutor’s nolle prosequi power incorrectly limit the Executive Branch’s ability to ensure that he laws be faithfully executed.
+Sta tes [RB 14.1] that have given judges the ability to curtail the prosecutor’s nolle prosequi power incorrectly limit the executive branch’s ability to ensure that the laws be faithfully executed.
 Giving prosecutors discretion allows voters to remedy prosecution policy viewed as either too harsh or too lenient by voting based on said policy.
 Allowing judges to curtail that discretion simply hinders the ability of the voters to correct problematic prosecutorial decision making on a larger scale.
 One benefit to this approach, however, is that individual defendants are much more protected and less likely to be caught up in the passing whim of the voters.